wmbusmeters/wmbusmeters/README.md

     --oneshot wait for an update from each meter, then quit.

-Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465
+Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465.

+Two meter types are supported: multical21 and multical302 (multical302 is still work in progress).
 ```

+Currently the meters are hardcoded for the European default setting that specifies what extra data
+is sent in the telegrams.
+If someone has a non-default meter that sends other extra data, then this
+will show up as a warning when a long telegram is received (but not in the short telegrams!).
+If this should happen, then we need to implement a way to pass the meter configuration as a parameter.

-No meter triplets means listen for telegram traffic and print any id heard.
+No meter quadruplets means listen for telegram traffic and print any id heard.

 # Builds and runs on GNU/Linux:

 ```
 make
-./build/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF
+./build/wmbusmeters /dev/ttyUSB0 MyTapWater multical21 12345678 00112233445566778899AABBCCDDEEFF
 ```

 wmbusmeters will detect which kind of dongle is connected to /dev/ttyUSB0.
 It can be either an IMST 871a dongle or an Amber Wireless AMB8465.
 If you have setup the udev rules below, then you can use auto instead of /dev/ttyUSB0.